Skip to content

 Published

-Before you head out, be sure to brush up on the Door County Leave No Trace Principles so you can help us keep wildlife wild.
+Your best chance to see Door County’s wildlife, according to Koyen, is early morning or late afternoon in quiet areas away from people.
+Before you head out, brush up on the Door County Leave No Trace Principles so you can help us keep wildlife wild.

-Door County is a true bird-lover’s paradise, with more than 300 species of birds having been spotted in the area over the years, including cranes, chickadees, pelicans, tundra swans, cardinals, indigo buntings, great blue herons, osprey, meadowlarks, waterfowl, woodpeckers, and even bald eagles.
+Door County is a true bird-lovers paradise.
+You’ll find more than 300 species of birds, including cranes, chickadees, pelicans, tundra swans, cardinals, indigo buntings, great blue herons, osprey, meadowlarks, waterfowl, woodpeckers, and even bald eagles.

 Bring your binoculars, camera, and this local Birding Guide (PDF) and observe the beauty of the bird world in these spots:

-Forest-dwelling creatures such as white-tail deer, gray and red squirrels, chipmunks, badgers, red and gray foxes, fishers, beavers, and a host of other small mammals and rodents can be found throughout the woods, forests, and wetlands of Door County.
+Forest-dwelling animals in Door County, from large white-tail deer, badgers, red and gray foxes, and beavers to small mammals in Wisconsin, such as gray and red squirrels, chipmunks, and a host of rodents can be found throughout the woods, forests, and wetlands of Door County.

 A faun sleeps beneath tree branches

-And although you’d probably prefer not to run into one, black bears and grey wolves have also been spotted on the peninsula.
-Bears and wolves are definitely not day-to-day concerns in Door County and are typically very fearful and therefore avoidant of humans, but these predators do live in or wander into the county and make very occasional appearances.
+You’d probably prefer not to run into one, but black bears and grey wolves have also been spotted in Door County.
+Bears and wolves are not day-to-day concerns.
+These predators are typically fearful of humans and will avoid contact, but they do live in or wander into the county and occasionally appear.

-Your best bet for spotting deer, chipmunks, squirrels, and other mammals are areas such as:
+Your best bet for spotting this wildlife in Door County, Wisconsin, is in areas such as:

 In Lake Michigan, fish enthusiasts can catch (or catch-and-release) trout, sturgeon, bass, chinook salmon, whitefish, walleye, and northern pike.
 In inland lakes, they’ll find panfish like bluegill and perch.
-Some fish can be found in shallower waters and can be caught and admired from marinas or kayaks, but other require full boat trips out onto the lake or Green Bay.
+Some fish can be found in shallower waters and caught and admired from marinas or kayaks, but others require full boat trips out onto the lake or Green Bay.

 In addition to fish, the Door County area has plenty of other water-dwelling wildlife, such as: